ReactEMG Stroke: Healthy-to-Stroke Few-shot Adaptation for sEMG-Based Intent Detection: RESULTS AND DISCUSSION

 \subsection{Healthy pretraining improves intent detection under realistic distribution shift}

 Table~\ref{tab:main_result} summarizes intent detection performance averaged over five held-out test sets.
-The frozen healthy-pretrained model exhibits non-trivial zero-shot transfer to stroke, but achieves very low transition accuracy, illustrating that per-timestep correctness does not necessarily translate to reliable real-time control.
+The frozen healthy-pretrained model exhibits non-trivial zero-shot transfer to stroke, but its transition accuracy is very low, illustrating that per-timestep correctness does not necessarily translate to reliable real-time control.
 Training a stroke-only model from scratch improves performance, confirming the need for subject-specific training data.
-However, initializing from the healthy-pretrained ReactEMG model and adapting to each participant yields further gains.
+However, initializing from the healthy-pretrained ReactEMG model and adapting to each stroke subject yields further gains.
 Across all three participants, healthy-initialized adaptation improves transition accuracy over stroke-only training, and the best-performing adaptation methods (LoRA and full fine-tuning) achieve an improvement of $+0.09$ on raw accuracy and $+0.19$ on transition accuracy.
-Since the reported accuracies average performance across multiple held-out test sets that introduce within-subject distribution shifts, these gains reflect robustness beyond the in-distribution settings.